molinto/activecampaign-reseller/README.md

 npm install activecampaign-reseller

 ## Usage
-Add your reseller api key as the param
+Add your reseller api key as the param, 2nd param is a debug boolean value

     var ACR = require("activecampaign-reseller")("ABCDEFGHIJK1234567890");